-To create Person records, navigate to Admin > Business Admin > Persons and click Create.
-Select a User and Vault populates the First Name, Last Name, Language, Locale, Timezone, and Email fields with data from the referenced user when you save.
+To create Person records, navigate to Business Admin > Objects > Persons and click Create.
+If you select a User, Vault populates the First Name, Last Name, Language, Locale, Timezone, and Email fields with data from the referenced user when you save.
 This creates an outbound reference to the User object.

 If you do not specify a user, Vault requires you to populate the First Name, Last Name, Email, Language, and Timezone fields manually.

 If Admins configure duplicate match rules on the Person object, Vault can detect duplicate records when you create a Person record from:

 - Business Admin > Objects or a custom object tab

 - Copying an existing Person record

 - Object reference field on a document or object record

 A warning may appear beneath the Email field if its input is a match to that of an existing record.
 Additionally, Vault may disable the Save button or prompt you to review similar records in a dialog when it detects duplicate records.